capi-samples/kubecon-na-2022-tutorial/9-releasing.md

     - "v*.*.*"
 ```

-6. For convenience we will define a couple of environment variables that we can use later on in the job & steps definitions:
+6. For convenience we will define a couple of environment variables that we can use later on in the workflow:

 ```yaml
 env: